CumulusNetworks/docs/content/cumulus-netq-44/Verify-Network-Connectivity/_index.md

 {{</notice>}}

-## Additional NetQ CLI Considerations

-When creating and running traces using the NetQ CLI, consider the following items.

-### Time Values

-When entering a time value, you must include a numeric value *and* the unit of measure:

-- **w**: weeks
-- **d**: days
-- **h**: hours
-- **m**: minutes
-- **s**: seconds
-- **now**

-### Result Display Options

-Three output formats are available for the on-demand trace with results in a terminal window.

-- **JSON**: Lists results in a JSON file, good for exporting to other applications or software.
-- **Pretty**: Lines up results by paths in a pseudo-graphical manner to help visualize the multiple paths.
-- **Detail**: Displays results in a tabular format with a row per hop and a set of rows per path, useful for traces with higher hop counts where the pretty output wraps lines, making it harder to interpret the results.
-This is the default output when not specified.

-You can improve the readability of the output using color as well.
-Run `netq config add color` to turn color on.
-Run `netq config del color` to turn color off.

 ### Known Addresses

 The tracing function only knows about already learned addresses.
 If you find that a path is invalid or incomplete, you might need to ping the identified device so that its address becomes known.